YemSalat/spark-lang/README.md

 ## Using the Sparc compiler
-From the project _bin_ directory run `sparc [input file] [commands]` _inpput file_ - optional, file to read sparc code from
+From the project _bin_ directory run `sparc [input file] [commands]` _input file_ - optional, file to read sparc code from

 If the input file is not specified - you can supply inline input string with _-i_ command